mcmatan/TopicEventBus/README.md

 Let's build a chat app!

-In this app, we are going to have multiple conversations screens, each one of them would like to know only about changes to Its own conversation.
+In this app, we are going to have multiple conversations screens, each one of them would like to know only about changes to Its conversation.

 The first step, create an event for conversation update: